Are All Vegan Restaurants Considered Kosher?

 All unprocessed fruits and vegetables are vegan and kosher on their own, but the Torah has some specific things to say about insects.
 According to I Am Going Vegan, even one errant fruit fly in your apples can cause in-house produce to become non-kosher.
 Unseen insects are often found in certain veggies like cauliflower, and these prevent even greater problems and will need to be specially cleaned and inspected prior to consumption.

-Despite the difficulty that comes with getting both vegan and kosher certification, there are many popular restaurants in major cities across the country that offer delicious kosher fare for those following a vegan diet.
+And fortunately, there are many popular restaurants in major cities across the U.S. that offer delicious kosher fare for those following a vegan diet.

 CORRECTION, Sept.
 2, 2021, 1:04 p.m.: Information about certain raw vegetables not being permitted under a kosher diet has been removed.